netdata/netdata/packaging/installer/methods/kickstart.md

 ## What does `kickstart.sh` do?

-The `kickstart.sh` script does the following after being downloaded and ran using `sh`:
+The `kickstart.sh` script does the following after being downloaded and run using `sh`:

 - Determines what platform you are running on.
 - Checks for an existing installation, and if found updates that instead of creating a new install.